OpenEvalProject/evals/manuscripts/elife-83865/v1/manuscript.md

 b.
 Study Exclusion Criteria

-## Power analysis
+### Power analysis

 Garrett et al., 2020 found a correlation of r=0.47 between modulation of visual variability and behavioral performance within older adults.
 In our convenience sample of those who completed the study before the pandemic and who completed the behavioral tasks (Subset 3), we had 80% power to detect a correlation of r=0.47 in each age-group alone.

-## Session design
+### Session design

 After completing an initial telephone screening interview and being determined eligible, all subjects participated in three sessions, each on a separate day.
 Session 1 only involved cognitive and behavioral testing, session 2 included a functional magnetic resonance imaging (fMRI) scan, and session 3 only involved a Magnetic Resonance Spectroscopy (MRS) scan (See Figure 7 for summary).

 ![Figure 7.](https://cdn.elifesciences.org/articles/83865/elife-83865-fig7-v1.jpg)

 **Figure 7.:** All participants underwent an fMRI and MRS scanning session on separate days.
 One subset of participants (25 older and 20 younger) received an additional on-drug fMRI scan on a separate day.
 The order of on-drug and off-drug fMRI sessions was randomized.
 A different subset (3) of participants (38 older and 36 younger) completed four visual discriminatory tasks on a separate day before fMRI testing.
 During the fMRI session participants completed a 6-min visual task with pseudorandomized 20 s blocks of passively viewed houses and faces interleaved with 10 s fixation blocks as shown in the green panel.
-Change in variability () is computed at every voxel as the difference between SDΔ→SDBOLDBOLD-HOUSES and SDBOLD-FACES.
+Change in variability ($Δ→SD_{BOLD}$) is computed at every voxel as the difference between SDBOLD-HOUSES and SDBOLD-FACES.
 The orange panel shows the MRS voxel overlap across participants with brighter (yellow) indicating maximum overlap and red showing the least, an example spectrum obtained, and that raw GABA+/water is estimated by fitting a Gaussian model to compute the area under the curve of the 3ppm GABA peak.

-## Subset determination
+### Subset determination

 Each participant visited three times during the study.
 They completed behavior, fMRI, and MRS sessions on separate days.
 During the behavior sessions, participants completed several tasks including the NIH cognitive battery of tasks, Rivermead memory and Purdue Pegboard motor tasks.
 The details about all the tasks completed in the behavior session are described in Gagnon et al., 2019.
 Based on tasks and sessions completed participants were divided into three subsets.